Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 • Sudden volume increases trigger automated reviews

-• High bounce rates can suspend your entire Workspace organization
+• High bounce rates can suspend your entire Workspace organization.
+See the cold email bounce rate guide for thresholds.

 • Spam complaints from recipients lead to suspension